Skip to main content

 • 112-104 UCAS tariff points from International Baccalaureate qualifications.

 If your first language is not English, you will need to meet the minimum requirements of an English Language qualification.
-The minimum for IELTS is 6.0 overall with no element lower than 5.5, or equivalent.
-Read more about the University’s entry requirements for students outside of the UK on our Where are you from information pages.
+The minimum of IELTS 6.0 overall with no element lower than 5.5, or equivalent.
+Read more about the University’s entry requirements for students outside of the UK on our International Entry Requirements page.

 Other suitable experience or qualifications will be considered.
 For further information please see the University's minimum entry requirements.